Vortex properties in the extended supersolid phase of dipolar Bose-Einstein condensates: Single vortex in dipolar bosons

 The core parameter $\lambda$ and core energy $E_c$ depend only weakly on the density in the SFP whereas the core radius $R_c$ increases as $a_s$ decreases, i.e. as the dipolar interaction becomes more important.
 In the SSP there is a clear change in the dependence of these vortex parameters as a function of $a_s$.
 As mentioned before, $\rho_0$ is a strongly decreasing function of $a_s$.
 Both $\lambda$ and $R_c$ increase significantly for decreasing $a_s$, and this means that the vortex size expand as the value of the low density halo decreases.
 The core energy has the opposite dependence on $a_s$, i.e. $E_c$ decreases as $a_s$ does, indicating that the decrease of the halo density has a stronger effect on the $E_c$ value than the increase of the vortex core radius.

 An important issue is the nature of the low energy excitations of a vortex in the SSP.
 We already mentioned a difference between a vortex in a superfluid and in a supersolid: in a homogeneous superfluid a vortex can move without restriction and its low energy excitations are Kelvin waves whose energy in an unbounded fluid vanishes as the wave vector $k$ goes to zero \cite{lamb,donnelly}.
 We have shown that in a supersolid a vortex has a discrete set of equilibrium positions and an energy barrier is present for its motion from one site to another.
-Therefore, the vortex is a localized excitation in the plane perpendicular to the vortex axis and this should modify the properties of the Kelvin waves, in particular their spectrum should display an energy gap.
-This gap has a completely different origin from the small energy gap of Kelvin waves when bosons are in a trap \cite{fetter1}.
+Therefore, the vortex is a localized excitation in the plane perpendicular to the vortex axis and this should modify the properties of the Kelvin waves.
+In particular their spectrum should display an energy gap because the vanishing of the spectrum of the Kelvin waves in the limit of zero wave vector is a consequence of the translational invariance of the vortex excitation in a uniform superfluid, invariance that is absent in the supersolid.
+This predicted gap in the supersolid has a completely different origin from the small energy gap of Kelvin waves when bosons are in a trap \cite{fetter1}.

 There is the possibility that the low energy excitations of a vortex in a supersolid have a quite different character when the droplets are very elongated along the $z$-axis.
 Such excitations could be kinks along the vortex axis such that the vortex core moves from one equilibrium site to another site along the axis.
 The energy of the vortex in a SSP is a periodic function of position and this plays a role similar to the Peierls potential acting on a dislocation in a crystalline solid.
 Kinks are indeed the low energy excitations of a dislocation in solid $^4$He \cite{beamish}.
 The study of the excitations of a vortex in a supersolid is an interesting problem but it is quite outside the scope of the present paper.